SirSplat/dvdrental/README.md

     ```
     The missing schemas and all related DDL, and DML are expected to fail at this point because the database has not yet been deployed:

-    While [pg_prove](https://github.com/theory/tap-parser-sourcehandler-pgtap) is executing you should see in your Docker Desktop something like this, see [here](./pgprove/pg_prove-scrrenshot.png) or
+    While [pg_prove](https://github.com/theory/tap-parser-sourcehandler-pgtap) is executing you should see in your [Docker Desktop](https://www.docker.com/products/docker-desktop/) something like this, see [here](./pgprove/pg_prove-scrrenshot.png) or
-    if using the cmd line, see [here](./pgprove/pg_prove-docker-ps-screenshot.png).
+    if using docker [cli](https://docs.docker.com/engine/reference/commandline/cli/), see [here](./pgprove/pg_prove-docker-ps-screenshot.png).

-    This is not a [pgTAP](https://pgtap.org/) tutorial but feel free to head on over to [pgTAP](https://pgtap.org/).
-I encourage you to do so!
-    This is not a [pg_prove](https://github.com/theory/tap-parser-sourcehandler-pgtap) tutorial but feel free to head on over to [pg_prove](https://github.com/theory/tap-parser-sourcehandler-pgtap).
-I encourage you to do so!
 * Execute [sqitch](https://sqitch.org/)
     * But first check the status of your database:
     ```